Envestnet (NYSE:ENV) Releases FY 2022 Earnings Guidance

-Envestnet (NYSE:ENV – Get Rating) last issued its quarterly earnings data on Thursday, February 24th.
-The business services provider reported $0.50 earnings per share (EPS) for the quarter, hitting the consensus estimate of $0.50.
-The firm had revenue of $319.60 million during the quarter, compared to analysts’ expectations of $311.62 million.
+Envestnet (NYSE:ENV – Get Rating) last posted its earnings results on Thursday, February 24th.
+The business services provider reported $0.50 earnings per share for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.50.
+The business had revenue of $319.60 million during the quarter, compared to the consensus estimate of $311.62 million.
 Envestnet had a return on equity of 10.86% and a net margin of 1.12%.
-Envestnet’s revenue was up 21.1% on a year-over-year basis.
-During the same period in the previous year, the firm posted $0.49 earnings per share.
-As a group, equities research analysts expect that Envestnet will post 1.56 earnings per share for the current year.
+The business’s quarterly revenue was up 21.1% on a year-over-year basis.
+During the same period in the previous year, the business earned $0.49 EPS.
+Equities analysts anticipate that Envestnet will post 1.51 earnings per share for the current year.

-In related news, President Stuart Depina sold 16,422 shares of the company’s stock in a transaction on Monday, December 27th.
-The stock was sold at an average price of $81.94, for a total value of $1,345,618.68.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other news, President Stuart Depina sold 16,422 shares of the company’s stock in a transaction that occurred on Monday, December 27th.
+The stock was sold at an average price of $81.94, for a total transaction of $1,345,618.68.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
 1.41% of the stock is owned by insiders.

-A number of large investors have recently bought and sold shares of ENV.
-Schonfeld Strategic Advisors LLC purchased a new stake in Envestnet during the fourth quarter valued at about $317,000.
-D. E. Shaw & Co.
-Inc. acquired a new position in shares of Envestnet in the 4th quarter valued at about $342,000.
-Marshall Wace LLP purchased a new stake in shares of Envestnet during the 4th quarter worth about $918,000.
-LPL Financial LLC increased its position in Envestnet by 59.1% during the 3rd quarter.
-LPL Financial LLC now owns 12,412 shares of the business services provider’s stock worth $995,000 after purchasing an additional 4,613 shares in the last quarter.
-Finally, Thrivent Financial for Lutherans raised its holdings in Envestnet by 1.1% in the fourth quarter.
-Thrivent Financial for Lutherans now owns 14,408 shares of the business services provider’s stock valued at $1,143,000 after buying an additional 158 shares during the period.
+Several large investors have recently bought and sold shares of the company.
+Thrivent Financial for Lutherans boosted its position in shares of Envestnet by 1.1% during the fourth quarter.
+Thrivent Financial for Lutherans now owns 14,408 shares of the business services provider’s stock worth $1,143,000 after buying an additional 158 shares during the period.
+Amalgamated Bank boosted its position in shares of Envestnet by 0.6% during the fourth quarter.
+Amalgamated Bank now owns 38,708 shares of the business services provider’s stock worth $3,071,000 after buying an additional 214 shares during the period.
+Legal & General Group Plc boosted its position in shares of Envestnet by 1.2% during the fourth quarter.
+Legal & General Group Plc now owns 79,751 shares of the business services provider’s stock worth $6,328,000 after buying an additional 929 shares during the period.
+California State Teachers Retirement System boosted its position in shares of Envestnet by 2.5% during the fourth quarter.
+California State Teachers Retirement System now owns 75,774 shares of the business services provider’s stock worth $6,012,000 after buying an additional 1,823 shares during the period.
+Finally, Parametric Portfolio Associates LLC boosted its position in shares of Envestnet by 4.4% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 74,874 shares of the business services provider’s stock worth $5,941,000 after buying an additional 3,154 shares during the period.

 Envestnet, Inc engages in the provision of intelligent systems for wealth management and financial wellness.
 It operates through the following segments: Envestnet Wealth Solutions and Envestnet Data & Analytics.
 The Envestnet Wealth Solutions segment provides unified wealth management software and services to empower financial advisors and institutions.